-If you intend to use your overseas qualification to support you to get a job in construction in New Zealand, check that your qualification is recognised by the sector.
-If your occupation is listed on the Construction & Infrastructure Skill Shortage List (CISSL), your qualification must be comparable to the standard of the New Zealand qualification listed on the Construction & infrastructure skill shortage list.
+If you intend to use your overseas qualification to support you to get a job on a New Zealand dairy farm, check that your qualification is recognised by the industry.
+This is not necessary for most roles but will help your job application.